fermano/spring-batch-remote-chunking/README.md

 ### RemoteChunkHandlerFactoryBean ###

-And what about masterChunkHandler?
+And what about RemoteChunkHandlerFactoryBean?
 Well, this bean factory is maybe the most important part so far.
-Because this bean actually turns your normal chunk-oriented step into remotely chunked.
-And without need of changing your step configuration!
+Because this bean actually turns your normal chunk-oriented step into remotely chunked. **And without need of changing your step configuration**!
 Pretty good, isn't it?
+And how does it work?
+Well, **RemoteChunkHandlerFactoryBean grabs previous locally running item-processor from your step and injects there chunk writer for publishing items to slaves**.